 - Participants must be present at their posters at the scheduled judging times; if not, they will be automatically disqualified.

-- Eligible submissions will be assigned to poster sessions on the first, second, or third day of the meeting so that winners can be announced on the fourth (final) day.
+- Eligible submissions will be assigned to poster sessions on the first, second, or third day of the meeting.
 Like all AAS presenters, students will be informed in advance when their posters are scheduled.

 - Advanced graduate students who have finished their coursework and/or who have passed their qualifying exams and/or who are working on their dissertation research are eligible (and encouraged!) to judge undergraduate entries — but not if they have also entered a poster into the graduate-student Chambliss competition.